Nathan A. Oyster

 Pronouns: he, him, his

-Nathan’s litigation experience is extensive; in the past three years, he has represented 15 different law enforcement agencies throughout the state in civil litigation.
-He has tried cases in both state and federal court, with his first jury trial coming at age 24 and his most recent defense verdict occurring in March 2023.
+Nathan’s litigation experience is extensive.
+In 2024 alone, Nathan has represented 13 different law enforcement agencies throughout the state in civil litigation.
+He has tried cases in both state and federal court, with his first jury trial coming at age 24.
 He has also argued before both the Ninth Circuit Court of Appeals and the California Court of Appeal.
 Nathan has defended nearly every type of litigation that a law enforcement agency could face, including officer-involved shootings, deaths due to excited delirium, class action litigation, malicious prosecution claims, allegations of excessive force, and allegations of unconstitutional jail conditions.
 He is adept at defending litigation brought under Section 1983, the Unruh Act, the Ralph Act, and the Bane Act.
+Nathan also advises law enforcement agencies throughout the state on a variety of policy issues.

 • Obtained a defense verdict in March 2023 in a fatal officer-involved shooting case in which the plaintiffs sought $20 million at the close of the three-week trial.
+This victory in Rusanovskaya v.
+City of Los Angeles was selected as a Daily Journal Top Verdict.

 • Obtained a defense verdict in a fatal officer-involved shooting case in which the decedent was armed with a screwdriver.